emergent-design/libemergent/README.md

 The generated solution can then be opened in Visual Studio, updated to the latest version and then built.

-*Note*: The msvc buid will generate a static library since this avoids polluting the headers with `__declspec(dllexport)` and `__declspec(dllimport)`.
+*Note*: The msvc build will generate a static library since this avoids polluting the headers with `__declspec(dllexport)` and `__declspec(dllimport)`.